Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### 1. Start of Round Step

 All players perform these logistical steps simultaneously.
-First, players ready all exhausted cards, remove any temporary tokens, and reset all Command Point (CP) totals to zero.
-Second, players secure their Income by gaining a standardized base salary of 15 Command Points (CP).
-Third, players execute their Draw phase; every player automatically draws exactly two (2) cards.
+First, players ready all exhausted cards, remove any temporary tokens, and reset all Command Point (CP) totals to zero. **Reserve:** At the end of each round, before CP totals reset, a player may designate up to **5 CP** as Reserve.
+These Reserved CP carry forward and are added to the player's income at the start of the next round.
+Reserve CP does not stack across multiple rounds — only the most recently designated Reserve is retained.

+Second, players secure their Income by gaining a standardized base salary of 15 Command Points (CP), plus any Reserved CP from the previous round.

+Third, players execute their Draw phase; every player automatically draws exactly two (2) cards. **Reinforcement Draw:** If a player trails their opponent by 4 or more Supremacy Points at the start of the Draw phase, they draw **one additional card** this round.
 A player's default Maximum Hand Size is 5.
 At the end of the round, if you hold more cards than your Maximum Hand Size, you must discard cards until your hand size equals the maximum limit.
 Finally, any card effects explicitly stating "At the start of the round" resolve immediately.

 #### 2. The Activation Sequence